-This review covers tools that secure the MCP ecosystem itself — scanning servers for malicious behavior, vetting dependencies, generating SBOMs, and providing infrastructure for safe MCP server distribution.
+This review covers tools that secure the MCP ecosystem itself — scanning servers for malicious behavior, providing runtime enforcement, vetting dependencies, generating SBOMs, and providing infrastructure for safe MCP server distribution.
 For tools that scan your application code (SAST, SCA, IaC), see our Code Security MCP review.
 For physical supply chain logistics, see our Logistics & Supply Chain review.

 MCP Server / Agent Scanners